India: Coffee tycoon Siddhartha found dead in river | DW | 31.07.2019

-Indian authorities say they have recovered the body of a coffee magnate from a river in southern India.
-VG Siddhartha went missing on Monday, sparking speculation about financial troubles.
+Authorities say they have recovered the body of a coffee magnate from a river in southern India.
+V.G.
+Siddhartha went missing on Monday, sparking speculation about financial troubles.

 Siddhartha, 60, had left Bangalore on Monday and left his car near a bridge in Karnataka's Dakshina Kannada district.